Matz21X/2023_24_4BHITS/EN/Letter of application.md

 Myself is a 17 year-old student of the technical college in Hollabrunn and I see myself very suitable for this job.
 You advertisement specifies that you are looking for someone sporty with German and English language skills and being a bit of a handyman.
 I am more than happy to inform you that I check every single point of these requirements.

+German is my native language but I also speak English fluently.
+I visit the gym three times a week, so I believe I could call myself a bit of a sportsman.
+Arts and crafts are no problem either, my dad and I
 It also is no problem for me to look after someone, I have plenty of experience working with youngsters.
 I have a little sister and have often looked after her.